nkh/P6-Data-Dump-Tree/README.md

 ### Unicode vs ANSI tree drawing

 The tree is draw with Unicode characters + one space by default.
-See roles AsciiGyphs and CompactUnicodeGlyphs.
+See roles AsciiGlyphs and CompactUnicodeGlyphs.

 ### Horizontal layout

 You can use *:flat( conditions ...)* to render parts of your data horizontally.
-Horizontal layout is documented in the *LayoutHorizontal.pm* modeule and you can find multiple examples in *examples/flat.pm*.
+Horizontal layout is documented in the *LayoutHorizontal.pm* module and you can find examples in *examples/flat.pm*.

-You can chose which elements, which type of element or even dynamically chose to flatten, say, Arrays with more than 15 elements.
+You can chose which elements, which type of element, even dynamically, to flatten, EG: Arrays with more than 15 elements.

     dd's example output: